 Commissioning of Pipeline

-After mechanical completion of the pipeline, the line is commissioned after completion of the following activities.
+After the mechanical completion of the pipeline, the line is commissioned after the completion of the following activities.

 - Commissioning and making ready for the pumping and delivery stations.

 - Click here to know more about pipeline start-up and commissioning activities

 14 thoughts on “Pipeline Construction Stages (With PDF)”